Baptswap Documentation

 Scale your project like never before on Aptos.

 This page requires the reader to be familiar with what Fee-on-Transfer support is.
-Before reading, make sure to check out this glossary page.
+Before reading, make sure to check out .

 As of October 2023, tokens created by other Token Deployer Tools on Aptos, are not compatible for fee-on-transfer support on Baptswap.